n42k/OpenRCT2/reports/report2.md

  * There must be an initial menu that the user can interact with;
  * Pressing the start a new game button in the initial menu must present a dialog with a set of parks to play on, with varying degrees of difficulties;
  * Pressing the load a game button in the initial menu must present a dialog with a list of the saved games that the user can choose to load;
- * Pressing the multi player button makes a list with the available servers appear;
+ * Pressing the multiplayer button makes a list with the available servers appear;
  * Pressing the game tools button must present a new window with all the editing tools;
  * Pressing the options button must present a window with the configuration of the game;
  * Moving the mouse through the objects in the game must show a small textual description of the object;